aromanro/QCSim/README.md

 To see various algorithms in action, look into the `Test` files.

 I intend to come from time to time to add more algorithms, but for now I think I have more here than I intended when I started the project, so I'll leave it like this for a while (except maybe some improvements of the existing code and bug fixes if necessary).

+### Required libraries

+Dealing with matrices is done with the help of [Eigen](https://eigen.tuxfamily.org/).
+The quantum fourier transform is checked against [FFTW](http://fftw.org/) for Schrodinger quantum simulation.
+I guess using this library could be avoided, I actually provided several methods of solving the equation in the code, maybe I'll switch to some other one in the tests in the future.
+For now the check is done with FFTW.